 Urine tract infections (UTIs) are multifactorial diseases as they have a range of pathogenic microbes as their causative agents, including parasites, fungi, and bacteria.
 However, the main causative pathogen of UTIs is bacteria.
 The UTI is one of the common reasons for nosocomial infection in the community (Soltani et al., 2014).
-These bacteria are found in urinary tract tissue extending from the renal cortex to the meatus and organs involved in urine storage and release from the body, such as the kidney, bladder, urethra and ureters (Akobi et al., 2014).
-Urinary tract is divided into two: the upper urinary tract, including the kidney, also known as pyelonephritis, and the lower urinary tract, including the ureters, bladder and urethra, collectively called cystitis (Nicolle, 2016).
+These bacteria are found in urinary tract tissue extending from the renal cortex to the meatus and organs involved in urine storage and release from the body, such as the kidney, bladder, urethra, and ureters (Akobi et al., 2014).
+Urinary tract is divided into two: the upper urinary tract, including the kidney, also known as pyelonephritis, and the lower urinary tract, including the ureters, bladder, and urethra, collectively called cystitis (Nicolle, 2016).
 In the male population, the prevalence of UTIs is very low because the urethra has less contamination, followed by a strong bactericidal effect due to prostatic secretions and an excellent immunological defense in children of age 3 or below, UTI is also very common because they have no developed specific immunity.
-Urine collection followed by result interpretation is not very easy at this age, making it difficult to diagnose and treat bacteria (Ullah et al., 2018).
+Urine collection followed by result interpretation is difficult at this age, making diagnosing and treating bacteria difficult (Ullah et al., 2018).

-Klebsiella, Staphylococci, Proteus, Enterobacter, Enterococci species and Pseudomonas are the most common UTI bacteria found in the human gut, intestine, soil and water.
-The most common grampositive bacteria are CONS (coagulase -Negative Staphylococcus saprophyticus), accounting for 5-15%, followed by Klebsiella, Proteus mirabilis, and Enterococcus account for <5% (Woldemariam et al., 2019).
+Klebsiella, Staphylococci, Proteus, Enterobacter, Enterococci species, and Pseudomonas are the most common UTI bacteria in the human gut, intestine, soil, and water.
+The most common gram-positive bacteria are CONS (coagulase-Negative Staphylococcus saprophyticus), accounting for 5-15%, followed by Klebsiella, Proteus mirabilis, and Enterococcus account for <5% (Woldemariam et al., 2019).
 The two major routes of UTI bacteria entry into the urinary tract are hematogenous and ascending routes.
 In cases of UTI in children, bacteria enter through the ascending route.
-However hematogenous spread is common in the first 12 weeks of infant life (Robinson et al., 2014).
+However, hematogenous spread is common in the first 12 weeks of infant life (Robinson et al., 2014).

-The empirical therapy of suspected UTIs is ultimately before identifying diagnosing started and uropathogens like bacteria and parasites.
+The empirical therapy of suspected UTIs is ultimately started before identifying and diagnosing uropathogens like bacteria and parasites.
 The best option for complete UTI treatment depends upon the clinical status and age of the patients linked with the predominant uropathogens, and choosing a suitable antibiotic against the isolate is found to be sensitive (Chu and Lowder, 2018).
 The antibiotic treatment should be started simultaneously after obtaining a proper urine culture.
-Some antibiotics resistant to E. coli include amoxicillin, trimethoprim, sulfamethoxazole, nitrofurantoin and cephalosporin (Bryce et al., 2016).
+Some antibiotics resistant to E. coli include amoxicillin. trimethoprim. sulfamethoxazole, nitrofurantoin, and cephalosporin (Bryce et al., 2016).